-Cricket Pavilion.
+- 2022 Update.
+The church has now been equipped with toilet facilities and is still being used for very occasional services and secular events - but its future remains uncertain. - Cricket Pavilion.
 In mid-2019 the Heron Education Foundation's trustees submitted planning permission to renovate and upgrade their current cricket pavilion into a combined pavilion and community facility.
 This decision marks the end of a long period of consultation and applications for grants/sponsorship, but residents will still have a final chance to make their views known on this project as part of the planning process through ERYC.
-If the planning application is successful, the new building should meet the community's requirement for a community building by the end of 2020.
+If the planning application is successful, the new building should meet the community's requirement for a community building by the end of 2020. - 2022 Update.
+The planning application was successful but funding is still required before the building can be started.
+Meetings have taken place between Heron Trustees and Humbleton Recreation Club to put together a funding plan but sources and timing still need to be confirmed.

-The Old School Building in disrepair
+The start of the Old School Building conversion

-Industrialisation - This related to a general desire to maintain the guiet and agricultural 'feel' of our villages and a specific concern about issues around the new biomass power plant on the parish border, which is still not yet 'operational'.
+Industrialisation - This related to a general desire to maintain the quiet and agricultural 'feel' of our villages and a specific concern about issues around the new biomass power plant on the parish border, which is still not yet 'operational'.
 When raising the issue of the new biomass power plant, most respondents were more concerned about the planned rise in heavy goods traffic bringing fuel (woodchip) to the plant along the parish's roads than the other environmental aspects such as pollution and noise which seemed to be covered within the planning permission constraints.
 That said, monitoring all aspects of this new development and any future ones continues to be felt by many to be important.
 On maintaining the 'feel' of the village, there was a general recognition that some level of development was inevitable and probably essential if the village was not to decline over time due to a lack of new (and younger) residents, but that any development should take into account the rural nature of the area and the limited facilities and infrastructure (the parish has no doctors' surgery, school, shop, post office or public house and very limited on-road parking).